-There’s a few reasons we fall for myths like this:
+There are a few reasons we fall for myths like this:

 - We want things to be easy